The Complexity of Shake Slice Knots: The Calculus of Dualizable Patterns

 \begin{corollary} \cite[Cor.\ 3.6]{miller_knot_2018} A pattern $P$ with $w(P) = 1$ is dualizable iff $\mu_P \in \llangle \mu_V \rrangle$, the subgroup of $\pi_1(V_P)$ normally generated by $\mu_V$. \end{corollary}

 These statements are important because their proofs indicate both how to construct dualizable patterns and, given a dualizable pattern, how to compute its dual pattern.
-We will give a brief verbal description of these processes here and include an example. \autoref{fig:PD1}, \autoref{fig:PD2}, and \autoref{fig:PD3} give the example in two different notations simultaneously.
+We will give a brief verbal description of these processes here and include an example, \autoref{fig:PD1}.
 We highly encourage the reader to separate out the pages containing these figures so as to examine them side-by-side with the verbal description below.

 The key to understanding both points is to study the copies of $\SS21$ obtained by doubling the solid tori $V$ and $V\dual$ containing dualizable patterns $P$ and $P\dual$.
-They decompose naturally into three pieces:
+Each decomposes into three pieces: